 According to my estimates, the tower would be 30 meters high.

-This height had both a speculative and advertising purpose because it was to attract the attention of visitors to the Palais-Royal.
+This height had both a speculative and advertising purpose because it was to attract visitors’ attention to the Palais-Royal.

 In addition, Guiraud de Talairac was keen to pack as much rental accommodation as possible into a minimum of floor space.